 - Left Luggage: $7

 We didn’t stay in any hostels this time around.
-And we roughly tried to stick to a budget of $100/night.
+But we roughly tried to stick to a budget of $100/night.
 As you can see we ended up going over that a little bit.
 But I ended up really liking all of the places we stayed at.
-And our Florence room was so close to the duomo.
-Less than a 5 minute walk.

 - Venice: $41